 Chimacum Commons Project

 The Olympic Housing Trust is partnering with Jefferson Land Trust — a local nonprofit land conservation organization focused on protecting farmland, forests, and fish and wildlife habitat — on a profound new project that will blend farming, habitat, and housing.
-This project will be the first of its kind.

 Jefferson Land Trust is the owner of approximately 16 acres of property in Chimacum, Washington.
 The property has farmland, open space, and creek habitat, and is managed to protect these natural features in perpetuity.